Rail transport in Italy: Categories and types of trains

 These are the major service categories and models of Italian trains.

-Italo operates on main High-Speed lines by NTV.
+Italo operates on main High-Speed lines by Italo NTV.
 Makes a few stops in the most important cities.

 Frecciarossa operates on High-Speed lines by Trenitalia.
 Makes a few stops in major cities.

 Frecciargento operates on High-Speed lines by Trenitalia.
 Makes some stops in big cities.

 Frecciabianca operates on main lines by Trenitalia.
 Stops in big cities.

 Intercity operates on main lines by Trenitalia.
 Stops in big cities.

 Eurocity, formerly Cisalpino, operates on international main lines within the European Union by Trenitalia.
 Stops in big cities.

 Regionale Veloce operates on regional lines in a region or in adjacent regions by Trenitalia.
 Stops in the main stations of the local service.

 Regionale operates on regional lines by Trenitalia.
 Stops in every station of the local service.

 Regio-Express operates on regional lines by Trenord.
 Stops in some stations of the local service.